mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 On the **Portfolio Landscape Overview** page, you can create a new portfolio as follows:

-1. On the upper-right corner of the page, click **New Portfolio**.
+1. On the upper-right corner of the page, click **Create Portfolio**.
 The **New Portfolio** dialog box opens.
 2. Enter **Portfolio Name** and **Description** for the new portfolio.
 3. For **Privacy Settings**, select **Private** or **Restricted**:

     * **Private** – If the portfolio is private, it is not discoverable in the **Company Portfolios** section of the [Portfolio Landscape Overview](#portfolio-landscape) page in the Portfolio Management app.
 People who want to access a private portfolio need an invitation.

     * **Restricted** – If a portfolio is restricted, it is discoverable in the **Company Portfolios** section of the [Portfolio Landscape Overview](#portfolio-landscape) page in the Portfolio Management app.
-People who want to access a private portfolio need an invitation.
+People who want to access a restricted portfolio need an invitation or can request access.

      {{% alert color="info" %}}If the toggle on the [Privacy Requests](/developerportal/control-center/#privacy-requests) tab is turned on in the Control Center, a Mendix Admin needs to approve the creation of a restricted portfolio.
 In that case, a Mendix Admin will receive a notification about your request and can approve or reject your request from the [Control Center](/developerportal/control-center/#privacy-requests).
 The **Private Settings** of the portfolio will be **Private** until a Mendix Admin approves your request.{{% /alert %}}